-Hotel Fljótshlíð: 14 double / twin en-suite rooms with all basic amenities.
+Hotel Fljótshlíð: 14 double / twin and 3 triple en-suite rooms with all basic amenities.
 Satellite TV in every room.

 Smáratún chalets: Five 2 to 3-pers. chalets (15 m2 / 161 ft2) that each have double beds and one single bed, a bathroom with shower, small dining area and TV.
 Duvets and pillows provided.
 Guests have access to fully equipped shared kitchen facilities in the farmhouse dining area.

 The restaurants in Hotel Fljótshlíð share the name ‘Hlaðan’ and are in renovated buildings that used to be a barn and cowshed on the farm.
 The larger dining room, where breakfast is served, sits up to 130 people and is well suited to meetings and gatherings.
 The hotel’s dinner hall sits up to 35 people.
 It is open daily during the summer from 18 – 20:30.
 There is a three-course menu of the day as well as á la carte courses.
 Meals need to be pre-ordered in winter.
 There is an emphasis on locally sourced ingredients; Icelandic chickens provide eggs, and all beef served at Smáratún is from the farm itself.
 The restaurant is licensed.
 Both dining rooms have earned wheelchair access certification from Access Iceland.